decentraland/old-documentation/_posts/development-guide/2018-01-04-scene-state.md

 set_order: 4
 ---

+> Note: The information contained in this page is only relevant to scenes made with _Scriptable scene_.
+In scenes with _ECS_, the scene state is stored directly in the components of each entity.
+See [] for

 The scene state is made up of a series of variables that change over time.
 The state changes by the occurrence of [events]({{ site.baseurl }}{% post_url /development-guide/2018-01-03-event-handling %}) in the scene.
 When the state changes, this retriggers the rendering of the scene, using the new values of the state.

 ![](/images/media/events_state_diagram.jpeg)